tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 ### Voting round

 [](#seqdiagvotinground) presents the sequence diagram of a voting round.
-{TODO: Add the pseudo-code?}
-The pseudo-code of a voting round will be added in the final version of the paper.
+The pseudo-code of a voting round is presented in the [appendix][codevotinground].

 ![Voting Round Sequence Diagram][seqdiagvotinground]